AEB-labs/cruddl/docs/flexSearch.md

 all numeric, boolean or DateTime values can only be indexed as Values.
 Value comparisons in FlexSearch are case-sensitive.

+Fields inside child entities, entity extensions and value objects are only indexed if all fields in the path from the root entity to the field are also annotated with `@flexSearch`.

 ```graphql
 type Order @rootEntity(flexSearch: true) {
     orderNumber: String @flexSearch